Re: My retro fascination

 I love having complete control over the exposure, and I grew up with optical viewfinders.
 While this one isn't the biggest, it's great in bright light, where I hate composing a photo using a viewscreen.

-one of my favorite (read: cheap) online film processors, I haven't been tempted to take them out.
-The 995 gives me all of the control I'd have with
+I used to get my retro fix shooting 35mm film SLRs, but with the demise of one of my favorite (read: cheap) online film processors, I haven't been tempted to take them out.
+The 995 gives me all of the control I'd have with a film camera, but saves me the processing cost.

 What I'd really like is a pocketable camera with manual controls and a fast non-zoom lens, like the Ricohs.
 That would come close to shooting with my Canon FTb with a 50mm lens.